zolex/vom/docs/README.md

 ```

-### Nested properties
+### Nested Models

 The data structures can be as deeply nested as you want.
-By default, every property has the nested argument set to true, which results in the behavior of a standard denormalizer as described above.
+By default, every property has the accessor argument set to true, which enables nesting.
+When the accessor is a string as described above, the nesting is also evaluated as true.

-When a property is an array or another class and has the nested argument set to false, VOM will reset the all accessors of the directly nested attributes to the source data root,
+If a property is another `VOM\Model` or any type of collection that contains models, and it has `accessor: false` configured, VOM will look for the nested model's properties on the same nesting level as the property itself.
-instead of applying the accessors where they appear in your model structure.

 ```php
 use Zolex\VOM\Mapping as VOM;